The Joey Bishop Show (TV series)

-The Joey Bishop Show is an American sitcom starring entertainer Joey Bishop that aired on NBC from September 1961, to April 1964.
-After NBC canceled the series due to low ratings, it was picked up by CBS where it aired for its fourth and final season.
+The Joey Bishop Show is an American sitcom starring entertainer Joey Bishop that aired on NBC from September 1961 to April 1964.
+After NBC canceled the series because of its low ratings, it was aired by CBS for its fourth and final season.

-Executive produced by Danny Thomas, The Joey Bishop Show is a spin-off of Thomas' series The Danny Thomas Show.
+Danny Thomas served as the series' executive producer.
+The Joey Bishop Show is a spin-off of Thomas' series The Danny Thomas Show.